matthewmejia-BA/FetchTakeHomeProject/README.md

 I wanted to use modern SwiftUI and with the latest Swift 6 version that helps with concurrency.
 Unfortunatley the tradeoff with this approach is that earlier iOS versions ( < 17.0 ) aren't compatible.

 ## Weakest Part of the Project: What do you think is the weakest part of your project?
 I think my weakest part is Unit Testing.
 I don't have a ton of experience in that setting, although I am looking to dive deeper into it.
 I tried to implement a couple test cases: 1) Valid api / http response status code, and 2) Valid json data decoding.
-I would probably add abother test case about caching of images.
+I would probably add another test case about caching of images.

 ## Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 You will notice my repo and project is written by BrilyanteApps, which is my business.
 I am a sole proprietor, all the work in this project was done by me, Matthew Mejia.
+Insight: It was fun to build this app using modern async/await, SwiftUI, and Swift 6.
+Constraints: Time.
+I wish I could continue working on this, but I know I would just go down a rabbit hole trying make everything perfect.